tranceyos2419/DevConector/client/README.md

 ### `npm run build` exits too early

 It is reported that `npm run build` can fail on machines with limited memory and no swap space, which is common in cloud environments.
-Even with small projects this command can increase RAM usage in your system by hundreds of megabytes, so if you have less than 1 GB of available memory your build is likely to fail with the following message:
+Even with h6 projects this command can increase RAM usage in your system by hundreds of megabytes, so if you have less than 1 GB of available memory your build is likely to fail with the following message:

 >  The build failed because the process exited too early.
 This probably means the system ran out of memory or someone called `kill -9` on the process.